Topics of plans for the section "Knowledge"

 b) the influence of personal assessments on the assessment of social phenomena;

-c) the limited possibilities of observation and social experiment;
+c) limited opportunities for observation and social experiment;

-4. The influence of various types of knowledge of the life of a modern man.
+4. The influence of various types of knowledge on the life of modern man.

 C8.
-You will prepare a detailed answer on the topic " Methods of scientific knowledge».
+You have to prepare a detailed answer on the topic " Methods of scientific knowledge».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-Differentiation of methods for this type of knowledge:
+Differentiation of methods of this type of cognition:

 a) universal;